-After we returned, I raised the issue with AirBnB (reservation #P5DKF4) and the latter heard my entire concern and processed my refund within three hours.
-It helped restore faith in AirBnB.
-Note, we are middle class, budget, global travelers and have had great AirBnB experiences.
+After we returned, I raised the issue with Airbnb (reservation #P5DKF4) and the latter heard my entire concern and processed my refund within three hours.
+It helped restore faith in Airbnb.
+Note, we are middle class, budget, global travellers and have had great Airbnb experiences.
 From Zagreb to Rome to Istanbul.
-So this had to be that bad, worth raising complaints, and sadly at my home country.
+So this had to be that bad, worth raising complaints, and sadly in my home country.

 Here’s how it unfolded.

-- The AirBnB picture (2 Bed Modern apt @ Hauz Khas Village) put up by the landlord (Prandeep) lied.
-It was a different apartment handed to us which could only sleep three people, when we were four, and had booked an apartment which promised five can sleep.
+- The Airbnb picture (2 Bed Modern apt @ Hauz Khas Village) put up by the landlord (Pranndeep) lied.
+It was a different apartment handed to us which could only sleep three people when we were four and had booked an apartment which promised five can sleep.
 My son had to reluctantly sleep alone on the sofa in living room.

 - The apartment seemed to be a hurriedly organized place lying unused, idle, uncared for months.
 ‘We have guests, have taken money upfront, so why not take them for granted’.
 So there was probably no cleaning in it for months and no preparation.